 How it works

-Once the sponsorship is skipped, you can report this sponsorship and it will be recorded in the database.
-If you don't report it, it will automatically be treated as an upvote (this can be disabled in the options).
+Once the sponsorship is skipped, you can upvote or downvote this segment and it will be recorded in the database.

-This formula makes small amount of votes (under 10), matter a lot, and makes the really large votes slowly not matter as much.
-This makes a newly submitted sponsor time always possible to be sent out to users to get votes.
+This formula makes the first few votes matter a lot more than votes on a submission that already has a lot of votes.
+This gives newly submitted segments a better chance of being sent out to users to get votes.
 So, most users will get the best submission, but some users will get lesser votes submissions so that they can either be upvoted or downvoted.
-Submissions with less than -2 votes are ignored entirely.
+Submissions with less than -1 votes are ignored entirely.

 You can read more about my algorithm here.

-Anyone can submit sponsors, either by clicking on the button that is added to the YouTube player or by opening the extensions popup.
+Anyone can submit segments, either by clicking on the button that is added to the YouTube player or by opening the extensions popup.
 The button in the YouTube player can be hidden.
-You click once to indicate the start of a sponsor, then click again to indicate the end.
-You can report as many sponsors as there are in the video.
-Just make sure to hit the submit button when you're finished.
+You click once to indicate the start of a segment, then click again to indicate the end.
+You can submit as many segments as there are in the video.
+Make sure to choose the correct category for each segment.

 What data is stored?